Viicos/Viicos.github.io/content/posts/an-alternative-to-the-django-mypy-plugin.md

 draft = false
 showToc = true
 comments = true
-description = 'Or how to enhance your development experience' hideSummary = false
+description = 'Or how to enhance your development experience in Django' hideSummary = false
 +++